 Medical Electronics Manufacturing Market Analysis Based on End-Users

 We can divide the medical electronics manufacturing market by different end-users: hospitals, ambulatory surgery centers, home care, and others.

-The hospital segment accounts for 53% of the medical electronics market share in 2021, and the hospitalizations have increased as the prevalence of cardiovascular disease and respiratory infections in the elderly population, especially during the COVID-19 pandemic.
+The hospital segment accounts for 53% of the medical electronics market share, and the hospitalizations have increased as the prevalence of cardiovascular disease and respiratory infections in the elderly population.
 In addition, hospitals covered by public healthcare systems are equipped with advanced medical electronic equipment that will promote the expansion of this market in the forthcoming years.

 The ambulatory surgery center segment accounts for 28% of the entire market and is expected to witness rapid growth at a CAGR of 13.1% during the forecast period as there are more and more operations performed at the ambulatory surgery centers.
 Compared to hospitals, ambulatory surgery centers have a lower cost for treatment thanks to their high operational efficiency.
 What’s more, they provide professional care and good treatment methods to their patients, which greatly improves the patient’s satisfaction.